6. Pantluci

 plant

-Noun phrases may consist of a smaller noun phrase with a pronouns
+Noun phrases may consist of a smaller noun phrase with a pronoun

-attached acting as a determiner, when the pronoun has an NP attached
+attached acting as a determiner, when the pronoun has an noun phrase

-to it, it acts as a verb with meaning dened per word:
+attached to it, it acts as a verb:

 NP.name